sqlitecloud/docs/src/pages/docs/commands/remove-key.md

 ## Description

-The REMOVE KEY command permanently deletes a **keyname** from the settings database file (the change is automatically distributed on the cluster)..
-Removing a previously set **keyname** value usually means to restore its default value.
+The REMOVE KEY command permanently deletes a **keyname** from the settings database file (the change is automatically distributed on the cluster).
+Removing a previously set **keyname** value usually means restoring its default value.

 ## Return